Historic Photo Installation

 A short video describing the project was created by Weston Media Center and can be seen below.

-As a part of its goal to increase awareness and appreciation for Weston's exceptional historical character, the Historical Commission received funding at last May's Town Meeting to develop signs to announce some of Weston's designated historic districts.
+As a part of its goal to increase awareness and appreciation for Weston's exceptional historical character, the Historical Commission received funding at the 2015 Annual Town Meeting to develop signs to announce some of Weston's designated historic districts.

-The Department of Public Works has been working with the Commission to create 23 signs, each with a maroon background and white lettering, that will be prominently placed for viewing upon entering the designated historic district.
+The Department of Public Works worked with the Commission to create 23 signs, each with a maroon background and white lettering, and are prominently placed for viewing upon entering the designated historic district.

 National Register Historic Districts